egagli/egagli.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Eric Gagliano is first year PhD student at the University of Washington and is a member of the Terrain Analysis and Cryosphere Observation (TACO) Lab.
-Eric is interested in using InSAR to better understand the cryosphere.
-In his free time, he likes to volunteer, play dodgeball and gagaball, hang out with friends, and eat peanut butter chocolate chip cookies.
+Eric Gagliano is a first year PhD student at the University of Washington and is a member of the Terrain Analysis and Cryosphere Observation (TACO) Lab.
+Eric is interested in using Interferometric Synthetic Aperture Radar (InSAR) and other remote sensing tools to better understand the cryosphere.
+In his free time, he likes to volunteer, play dodgeball and gaga ball, hang out with friends, and eat peanut butter chocolate chip cookies.
+He just made this website and has no clue what he's doing :)